Stacy-Martin/weather-dashboard/README.md

 # Weather Dashboard
-## A dynamically operated weather dashboard for my favorite cities
+## A dynamically operated weather dashboard

-I have created a weather dashboar where users can view live weather forecasts in the city of their choice.
+I have created a weather dashboard where users can view live weather forecasts in the city of their choice.
 Recently viewed cities are saved for quick reference.

 ## App Description: